FORGE: Foundational Optimization Representations from Graph Embeddings: Appendix

-\item In Figure~\ref{fig:vector_arithmetic_sc} above, $Set\ Cover - Vertex\ Cover + Independent\ Set = Bin\ Packing$: Intuitively, this is can be understood as removing the `cover' direction from Set Cover by subtracting Vertex Cover and adding the `packing' direction from Independent Set to push the \textbf{updated} Set Cover instances closer to the Bin Packing instances from the initial Set Cover instances.
+Similarly, we further examine the vector arithmetic results for: \begin{itemize} \item In Figure~\ref{fig:vector_arithmetic_sc} above, $Set\ Cover - Vertex\ Cover + Independent\ Set = Bin\ Packing$: Intuitively, this is can be understood as removing the `cover' direction from Set Cover by subtracting Vertex Cover and adding the `packing' direction from Independent Set to push the \textbf{updated} Set Cover instances closer to the Bin Packing instances from the initial Set Cover instances.

 \item In Figure~\ref{fig:vector_arithmetic_mis} below, $Independent\ Set - Set\ Packing + Set\ Cover = Vertex\ Cover$: Intuitively, this is can be understood as removing the `packing' direction from Independent Set by subtracting from Bin Packing and adding the `cover' direction from Set Cover to push the \textbf{updated} Independent Set instances closer to the Vertex Cover instances from the initial Independent Set instances. \end{itemize}